Abstracts submission is now closed.

 4. Use Arial font and font size 11, single space.

-5. The whole abstract must not be longer than 400 words; this total includes title, authors, designation, affiliation, content, etc.
+5. The whole abstract body must not be longer than 400 words.
+This does not include title, authors, designation, affiliation and keywords.

 6. Type the title in CAPITAL LETTERS, followed by the name(s) of the author(s).
 For the name write the first name, followed by the surname.
 Underline the presenting author.